HakanDeymeci/pix2pix/README.md

 inp, re = load(PATH+'train/100.jpg')
 ```
 ## Randomizing
-The randomizing section contains three functions that are getting applied by the randomize() function.
+The randomizing section contains three randomize functions that are getting applied by the randomize() function.
 ### Resize
 Here the input and real images can be resizes with a given height and width.
 ```